 So, do you actually need an HDMI 2.1 connection for 120hz gaming, or can you experience 120fps right now using monitors or TVs which have the standard HDMI 2.0 setup?

-It's a perfectly valid question, especially with HDMI 2.1 monitors set to be coming out in the near future, so let's clear things up once and for all!
+It's a perfectly valid question, especially with more epic HMDI 2.1 monitors than ever hitting the market, so let's clear things up once and for all!

 And spoiler alert, it's good news!